FarrisIsmati/ArcGIS-JavaScript-Webmap-Tool/README.md

 http://www.w3schools.com/js/js_date_formats.asp

 ## Note:
 This is the **first** applicaion I created a few weeks after starting to learn HTLM/CSS/JavaScript.
 The code does not utilize proper separation of concerns making it very difficult to build on from.
+Honestly it's actually pretty terrible and difficult to read.

 Created: 08/07/2015